Arany János Street: The Place Where Fashion Was Born

 On March 26, 1948, the Goldberger Factory was nationalized.
 Once the Goldberger National Company had been split up, its central offices on Arany János Street were closed down on December 31, 1950.
 The management and clerks were transferred to the factories in Óbuda and Kelenföld.

-The text and photos above formed part of the exhibition Building CEU, which ran intermittently throughout 2011 in honor of the 20th anniversary of the Central European University.
+The text above is based on the research done by Mate Millisits in 2003/2004 with the support of OSA.
+The text and photos formed part of the exhibition Building CEU , which ran intermittently throughout 2011 in honor of the 20th anniversary of the Central European University.

 Association for Budapest Urban Heritage Protection, Photographic Group (BVE FCS)